Pikedale, Queensland: Schools

 Pikedale Road Provisional School opened circa 1876 and closed circa 1887.
-In September 1883 the name of the Pikedale-Road school-house Post Office, which had been established in 1880, was changed to Mountside Post Office.
+In September 1883, the name of the Pikedale-Road school-house Post Office, which had been established in 1880, was changed to Mountside Post Office.

 Pikedale No 1 Provisional School and Pikedale No 2 Provisional School opened circa 1890 as half-time schools (meaning they shared a single teacher between them).
 Pikedale No 1 Provisional School closed in 1902 and Pikedale No 2 Provisional School became a full-time school renamed Pikedale Provisional School.
-In 1908 Pikedale No 1 Provisional School reopened and Pikedale Provisional School returned to the name Pikedale No 2 Provisional School and the two schools operated as half-time schools again.
-In 1915 Pikedale No 2 Provisional School closed and Pikedale No 1 Provisional School became a full-time school renamed Pikedale Provisional School.
-In 1919 Pikedale Provisional School became a half-time school again, this time in conjunction with Mallow Provisional School.
-In 1922 Mallow Provisional School closed and Pikedale Provisional School became a full-time school again.
-In 1925 Pikedale Provisional School closed.
+In 1908, Pikedale No 1 Provisional School reopened and Pikedale Provisional School returned to the name Pikedale No 2 Provisional School and the two schools operated as half-time schools again.
+In 1915, Pikedale No 2 Provisional School closed and Pikedale No 1 Provisional School became a full-time school renamed Pikedale Provisional School.
+In 1919, Pikedale Provisional School became a half-time school again, this time in conjunction with Mallow Provisional School.
+In 1922, Mallow Provisional School closed and Pikedale Provisional School became a full-time school again.
+In 1925, Pikedale Provisional School closed.

 Pikedale Soldier's Settlement State School opened on 10 March 1919.
-In 1920 it was renamed Amiens State School.
+In 1920, it was renamed Amiens State School and is now within the locality of Amiens.